dcppc/crosscut-metadata/sparql/README.md

 Each of the JSON-LD files in the BDBag should now have a "_local_contexts" counterpart that uses the newly-downloaded context files.
 Running the queries on these files should yield reasonable performance for all of the v0.4 files except one.
-Here are the commands (from the script) used to run the queries on each of the files.
-Note the expected parse/query times indicated in the comments, and also the fact that the same queries work on both the TOPMed and GTEx files, providing some assurance that the overall structure of the DATS encoding is consistent across data source:
+Here are the commands (also from the script) used to run the queries on each of the files.
+Note the expected parse/query times indicated in the comments, and also the fact that the same queries work on both the TOPMed and GTEx files, providing some assurance that the overall structure of the DATS encoding is consistent across the different data sources:

 ```
 # takes about 2-3 seconds using local context files (vs ~95 seconds using GitHub context URIs)